 - Submit official transcripts from all colleges and universities attended to AACPMAS.

 - Submit official MCAT scores to AACPMAS.
 For the 2020-21 application cycle, waivers of the MCAT requirement will be considered on a case-by-case basis.
 Individuals requesting an MCAT waiver must email firstname.lastname@example.org with details regarding the need for a waiver.
 MCAT waivers do not guarantee interview selection or admission.

 - Submit your letters of recommendation through AACPMAS.
 Two letters of recommendation are required, including one from a DPM who can discuss your exposure to podiatric medicine, and one from a science professor, advisory committee or academic advisor.

-All complete files will be reviewed within two weeks of completion.
+Your verified AACPMAS application will be reviewed within one week of receipt to determine if an interview invitation will be extended.
 Interview assessments are required for admission to the DPM program.
 Currently, the interview is a competency-based, holistic, asynchronous assessment.
 At this time, there are no in-person interviews due to COVID-19 restrictions.

 Please note: First-time entering students may apply to only one Des Moines University clinical program at a time (includes D.O., D.P.M., PA and D.P.T.).
 Multiple applications will not be accepted or processed.